- Freshman Year

 Does my official transcript show my weighted GPA?

-While The Heights does not weight their GPAs, for the purposes of scholarships and those schools that are interested, we do include a footnoted, weighted GPA on the transcript.
+While The Heights does not weight their GPAs, for the purposes of scholarships and those schools that are interested, we do also include a footnoted, weighted GPA on the transcript.

 What is the difference between Early Action and Early Decision?